fs.promises and FileHandle Cleanup

 import { access, constants } from 'node:fs/promises';

 You will most often use these constants with access(), copyFile(), and open().
-For open(), string flags such as 'r' or 'w' are usually clearer than numeric constants, though they map to the same underlying values.
+For open(), string flags such as 'r' and 'w' are usually easier to read than numeric constants, even though they map to underlying flag values.

 Directory Operations